 The customer experience has become a front-and-center focus for ecommerce.
 Though easy to overlook, a significant part of that experience comes down to reliability and predictability around order management.

-Value-adds such as receiving an estimated delivery date, tracking number, and delivery notifications throughout the process all help to remove the “risk” of buying goods online and build trust with your customers.
+Value-adds such as receiving an estimated shipment date, tracking number, and delivery notifications throughout the process all help to remove the “risk” of buying goods online and build trust with your customers.

 But as retailers of all sizes compete with industry giants, customer expectations are constantly rising.
 A couple of the most common expectations today are to receive expedited shipping and then knowing exactly when the package will arrive.

 Free 2-day shipping helps with the first, and ecommerce order tracking helps solve for the second.

 Ecommerce order tracking allows you to monitor all of your online orders and shipments and communicate the order status to your customers at any point in time.
 Ecommerce order tracking includes features like shipment tracking, estimated delivery dates, and frequent updates on the order status.
 Together, these things play a key role in the customer experience, letting buyers know what to expect for their delivery and being notified of any delays.